The alpaca factsheet

-As one of the rarest, most beautiful and valuable fibers in the world, alpaca is known for its incomparable softness and special thermal properties.
-It is also increasingly seen as a more sustainable alternative to the oversaturated cashmere market.
-Learn everything you need to know here about these wonderful animals, their origin and their unique fur in this biography
+Warm, soft and precious.
+One of the rarest, most beautiful and valuable fibres in the world, alpaca is also known for its incomparable softness and special heat retention properties.
+Moreover, it is increasingly seen as a more sustainable alternative to the oversaturated cashmere market.
+Learn everything you need to know about the wonderful animals, their origin and their unique fur here.

-Even today alpacas are the sanctuary of Peru.
-With their wool they secure the livelihood of many Peruvian farmers.
-Of about 4 million animals worldwide, about 90% live in the Peruvian Andes.
-Alpacas are usually kept in small herds of 80 to 100 animals, at altitudes of up to 5000 meters.
+Even today, alpacas are the sanctuary of Peru.
+With their wool, they secure the livelihood of many Peruvian farmers.
+Of around 4 million animals worldwide, about 90% live in the Peruvian Andes.
+Alpacas are usually kept in small herds of 80 to 100 animals, at altitudes of up to 5000 metres.

 Alpacas are sociable herd animals.
-Their life expectancy ranges between 15 and 20 years, their height is about one meter and they can reach a weight of up to 60 kg.
+They live between 15 and 20 years, their back height is about one metre and they can reach a weight of up to 60 kg.

-There are two types of alpacas, the huacaya and the suri, which differ only in their fur structure.
-While the huacaya's fur is short, slightly curly and particularly densely arranged, the suri's fur is characterized by long, curly and silky hair, whose unique reflection of light gives it a unique, natural shine.
+There are two types of alpaca, the huacaya and the suri, which differ only in their coat structure.
+While the huacaya's hair is short, slightly curly and particularly densely arranged, the suri's coat is characterised by long, curly and silky hairs whose unique reflection of light creates a beautiful, natural sheen.

 Due to their natural habitat, alpacas are often exposed to extreme environmental conditions and high temperature fluctuations.

-The sustainable fur of alpacas is optimally adapted to these circumstances: their hair is particularly fine and closely arranged to provide sufficient protection against cold and extreme weather.
-At the same time, the fiber is hollow on the inside and acts as a thermal insulator due to its special thermal properties - a unique fiber property that protects against temperature differences of up to 25 degrees in a single day.
+The sustainable fur of alpacas is optimally adapted to these circumstances: the hairs are particularly fine and closely arranged to provide sufficient protection against cold and extreme weather.
+At the same time, the fibre is hollow on the inside and has a heat-insulating effect due to its special thermal properties - a unique fibre property that protectsively regulates temperature differences of up to 25 degrees in a single day.

-These properties make the alpaca fiber one of the most sought-after raw materials in the world.
-The alpaca fiber contains hardly any lanolin (wool grease) and is therefore dust, dirt and sweat repellent.
-Hence, wool and fur are also excellent for allergy sufferers, babies and even the most delicate skin.
+These properties make alpaca fibre one of the most sought-after raw materials worldwide.
+The alpaca fibre contains hardly any lanolin (wool grease) and is therefore dust, dirt and sweat repellent.
+Wool and fur are therefore also excellent for allergy sufferers, babies and even the most delicate skin.

-Our partners and producers in Peru are handpicked and specialized exclusively in alpaca fur and wool.
+Our partners and producers in Peru are handpicked and specialise exclusively in alpaca fur and wool.
 This way we can ensure the highest quality level of our products.
-We use only Royal Alpaca for our alpaca fur products and Ultrafine Alpaca for our wool collections.
-The quality of alpaca fiber is traditionally measured by fiber thickness.
-The thinner the fiber, the finer the fur and the greater the wow effect when you touch it for the first time.
+We only use Royal Alpaca for our alpaca fur products and Ultrafine Alpaca for our wool collections.
+The quality of alpaca fibres is traditionally measured by fibre thickness.
+The thinner the fibre, the finer the fur and the greater the wow effect when you touch it for the first time.

-The quality level "Royal Alpaca" means that the fiber thickness is less than 20 microns.
+The quality level "Royal Alpaca" means that the fibre thickness is less than 20 microns.
 This corresponds to a tenderness similar to that of silk and cashmere.
-This high quality is reflected in the so-called "crimp", a slightly crimped fiber that becomes visible when the fur is blown into.
-Our Ultrafine Alpaca wool collections have a fiber thickness below 23 microns.
+This high quality is reflected in the so-called "crimp", a slightly crimped fibre that becomes visible when the fur is blown on.
+Our Ultrafine Alpaca wool collections have a fibre thickness below 23 microns.

-We regularly have the fiber quality of our products randomly tested in the independent laboratory of the Universidad Agraria La Molina in Lima.
-Thus, certificates with a fiber thickness of only 15 microns are available.
+We regularly have the fibre quality of our products randomly tested in the independent laboratory of the Universidad Agraria La Molina in Lima.
+Certificates with a fibre thickness of only 15 microns are available.

-Alpaca products are easy and uncomplicated to maintain.
-Due to the special nature and robustness of the fur, alpaca products rarely need cleaning and can be cleaned without fear of damage.
+Alpaca products are easy and uncomplicated to care for.
+Due to the special texture and the natural robustness of the fur, alpaca products made of fur rarely need to be cleaned without fear of damage.